 “The investigation into this outbreak is continuing, and all laboratory tests are not complete yet.
 The United States Food and Drug Administration (US FDA) is investigating the source/supplier of the refried beans.
 There have been no recent reports of gastrointestinal illness among patrons of Mighty Taco.”

-Bacillus cereus is a kind of bacteria that produces toxins that make you sick.
-The toxins can cause diarrhea, or nausea and vomiting, depending on the toxin produced.
+Bacillus cereus is a kind of bacteria that produces toxins that make you sick with the typical symptoms of food poisoning.
+The toxins can cause symptoms such as diarrhea, or nausea and vomiting, depending on the toxin produced.
 The illness occurs quickly, within 30 minutes to 6 hours of exposure to the bacteria, and lasts about 24 hours.

 To prevent this illness, cooked foods should always be refrigerated no longer than two hours after cooking.
 Hot foods must be kept over 140°F, and cold foods should be kept under 40°F. Bacillus cereus numbers can double in less than 20 minutes when it is present in foods that are held at unsafe temperatures.